kirtanp8/NEWS-API-PROJECT2/README.md

 ```

-# Functionality
+# Functionality - Teamwork

 **Search Bar**

-Below is a video displaying how our search bar works.
+Below is a video displaying how our search bar works (something we worked on together).
+I think it's the best piece of JavaScript we have running in the background.
+I was really proud of this.
+First we loop through the possible list of categories the user can possibly search through using a `for loop`, `if` the user searches for one of the possible options listed in the `dropdown menu` they will be taken to the respective page.
+The user can also navigate through the dropdown menu and click on a possible category.

 https://user-images.githubusercontent.com/83728526/147846553-3a216e1c-1912-41b6-8f2f-b663a99b1222.mp4